EmeraldWither/AbilitesManhunt/README.md

 This is a plugin which takes a new take on Manhunt.
 With 8 abilities, it will elevate the manhunt genre.

-~~You can see the planned features timeline here: https://github.com/EmeraldWither/abilitiesmanhunt/projects/1~~

 How to compile the plugin
 ----------------------------------------------------------------